kdha200501/apify-rbc-pages/readme.md

 ## Description

-Convert data from the RBC page to a JSON
+Convert data on the RBC page of choice to a JSON

 ## Usage with _Express_